andyfinnell/AppStateKit/README.md

 # AppStateKit

-A Redux-like framework for building SwiftUI based apps.
-Influenced by Pointfree Co's Composable Architecture.
+A Elm-like framework for building SwiftUI based apps.
+Influenced by Pointfree Co's The Composable Architecture, Redux, and Elm.

+It changes at my whim, and is almost always in a state of a rewrite as I explore new ideas.
+As a result, the most recent is `main`, not any tagged release.

+Currently AppStateKit leverages Swift macros to build Elm-like Components and automatically compose them together.
+Components combine the reducer and the view together in one type, while keeping the reducer testable apart from the view.

 ## Requirements

-- Swift 5.7 or greater
+- Swift 5.9 or greater
-- iOS/tvOS 15 or greater OR macOS 12 or greater
+- iOS/tvOS 17 or greater OR macOS 14 or greater

 ## Installation